 As the natural limit of a democracy is that distance from the central point which will just permit the most remote citizens to assemble as often as their public functions demand, and will include no greater number than can join in those functions; so the natural limit of a republic is that distance from the centre which will barely allow the representatives to meet as often as may be necessary for the administration of public affairs.
 Can it be said that the limits of the United States exceed this distance?
-It will not be said by those who recollect that the Atlantic coast is the longest side of the Union, that during the term of thirteen years, the representatives of the states have been almost continually assembled, and that the members from the most distant states are not chargeable with greater intermissions of attendance than those from the states in the neighborhood of Congress.
+It will not be said by those who recollect that the Atlantic coast is the longest side of the Union, that during the term of thirteen years, the representatives of the States have been almost continually assembled, and that the members from the most distant States are not chargeable with greater intermissions of attendance than those from the States in the neighborhood of Congress.

 That we may form a juster estimate with regard to this interesting subject, let us resort to the actual dimensions of the Union.
 The limits, as fixed by the treaty of peace, are: on the east the Atlantic, on the south the latitude of thirty-one degrees, on the west the Mississippi, and on the north an irregular line running in some instances beyond the forty-fifth degree, in others falling as low as the forty-second.
-The southern shore of Lake Erie lies below that latitude.
-Computing the distance between the thirty-first and forty-fifth degrees, it amounts to 973 common miles; computing it from thirty-one to forty-two degrees, to 7641⁄2 miles.
-Taking the mean for the distance, the amount will be 868\% miles.
-The mean distance from the Atlantic to the Mississippi does not probably exceed 750 miles.
+The southern shore of Lake

+Erie lies below that latitude.
+Computing the distance between the thirty-first and forty-fifth degrees, it amounts to nine hundred and seventy-three common miles; computing it from thirty-one to forty-two degrees, to seven hundred and sixty-four miles and a half.
+Taking the mean for the distance, the amount will be eight hundred and sixty-eight miles and three-fourths.
+The mean distance from the Atlantic to the Mississippi does not probably exceed seven hundred and fifty miles.
 On a comparison of this extent with that of several countries in Europe, the practicability of rendering our system commensurate to it appears to be demonstrable.
 It is not a great deal larger than Germany, where a diet representing the whole empire is continually assembled; or than Poland before the late dismemberment, where another national diet was the depositary of the supreme power.
 Passing by France and Spain, we find that in Great Britain, inferior as it may be in size, the representatives of the northern extremity of the island have as far to travel to the national council as will be required of those of the most remote parts of the Union.